 Mirrors are not recyclable because of the reflective coating that allows us to see our reflections.

-However ceramic dishware is recyclable, but many curbside recycling programs won’t accept this type of glassware because of the technicalities involved in processing them.
-It requires a strong recycling machine to crush it into cullet (recycled or broken down glass used for recycling) before using it to produce new containers.
+However, ceramic dishware is recyclable, but many curbside recycling programs won’t accept this type of glassware because of the technicalities involved in processing them.
+It requires a strong recycling machine to crush it into a cullet (recycled or broken down glass used for recycling) before using it to produce new containers.

 Broken glass is unacceptable in recycling centers because it is hazardous waste.
 Broken glass shards can harm those handling them, so recycling centers reject them.